 18 feature documentaries directed by women (some also as writers)

 11 fiction shorts directed by women (some also as writers)

 2 additional fiction shorts written by women

 4 features with women cinematographers or editors

-Though I estimate I missed four women-directed documentary features, a woman-edited fiction feature, and two women-directed shorts, I also attended a “Tribeca Talks” on 4/17/2016 with director Ira Sachs querying Brit director Andrea Arnold, before the Cannes premiere of her latest film American Honey: “I’m a woman and I make films based on my experiences. . .I don’t rehearse. . .I have an image in my head. . .I don’t storyboard.
+Though I estimate I missed four women-directed documentary features, a woman-written feature, a woman-edited fiction feature, and two women-directed shorts, I also attended a “Tribeca Talks” on 4/17/2016 with director Ira Sachs querying Brit director Andrea Arnold, before the Cannes premiere of her latest film American Honey: “I’m a woman and I make films based on my experiences. . .I don’t rehearse. . .I have an image in my head. . .I don’t storyboard.
 I like to feel the day.”
 Her most fun “street casting” non-actors, as she frequently does: on a Panama beach during Spring Break (though she also responsibly drove drunk girls back to their lodgings).